pieaerts/pieaerts/_masterclasses/kenya-photography-expedition-january-2023.md

 ### **Naboisho Conservancy**

 Mara Nyika Camp, meaning “Large Plains or Great Plains,” is an intimate tented camp set in a valley and there could not be a better location for the second leg of this trip.
-The camp tucked away under the treetop canopy straddles a small stream on the western side of Naboisho Conservancy, a 50000 acre conservancy bordering the Masai Mara.
+The camp tucked away under the treetop canopy straddles a small stream on the western side of Naboisho Conservancy, a 50.000 acre private conservancy bordering the Masai Mara.
+“Naboisho” means “coming together” in the Maasai’s Maa language and represents the 500 local landowners who established the conservancy.
+The conservancy model strives to conserve natural and cultural heritage, tourism, and livelihoods for the local communities.
+Each guest’s stay supports over 500 Maasai families with a sustainable livelihood and helps to ensure the conservation of this vital corner of the Maasai Mara eco-system.

 The five light-colored canvas tents are designed to optimally enjoy the environment.
 All canvas tents actually consist of three separate tents: a bedroom, a lounge and a bathroom with a beautiful copper bathtub.
-With a spacious wooden veranda and a fantastic view over the vast plains.
-Each tent also has a professional Canon camera set, with a Canon 5D body and two lenses.
-The photos you take with the camera during your stay are included on a memory stick.
+A spacious wooden veranda and a fantastic view over the vast Masai Mara plains make this experience complete.

-Mara Nyika Camp and its light-coloured canvas suites are designed to sit under the canopy of umbrella thorn trees.
-All the suites offer guests unforgettable views out over the plains.
 Walkways from the guest suites to the main area evoke the feeling of a treehouse under canvas.
-The camp’s ethics and inspiration are one of exploration and adventure.
-Privacy is the key to Mara Nyika Camp.
-Privacy to live, think, explore, be romantic and be pampered – all the while with one of the most spectacular backdrops Africa can provide.
+Once again, we have exclusively booked this camp, which means there won't be any other guests around.
+It will just be our group and the staff, an amazing intimate safari experience.

 ![](/uploads/slide5.jpg)

 ### **Included in the expedition price**

-1 x night at Hemingways Nairobi based on B&B
+1 x night at Emakoko Lodge

-4 x nights at Tortilis Camp
+4 x nights at Ol Donyo Lodge

-4 x nights at Elephant Pepper Camp
+4 x nights at Mara Nyika Lodge

 All accommodation based on twin sharing